Satjet/QA-Project/README.md

                      upload VM's with:
                      Linux,
                      Python with Flask,
-                     Docker Compose,
+                     Docker,
                      Port Numbers with same resource group
-                     Putty or Bash,
+                     Visual Studio Code
                      Jenkins CI CD Pipeline

-Database Task:       My SQL
+Database Task:       SQLlite
-                     Task: Store the 3 recipes that can be pulled by the user in a pdf image formatt where the user will be able to see Recipe, Ingredients required,
+                     Task: Store as description (the 3 recipes that can be pulled by the user BY hyperlink where the user will be able to see Recipe, Ingredients required,
-                     Method with photo of finished item.
+                     Method with photo of finished item, User information to stored on database.

 Check Tasks:         CRUD, Create, Read, Update, & Delete
-                     Create= Front end website, Read = Home Page & Recipe, Update / Refresh = Webpage for nest Recipe, Delete = Logout
+                     Create= Front end website, Read = Home Page & Recipe, Update / Refresh Webpage for next Recipe, Delete = Old receipes

                      MosCoW,
                      Must Have = Code must work after Pipeline build and test to deploy.
-                     Should Have = Must have 4 pdf's on webpage of Chef and 3 recipes.
+                     Should Have = Must have 4 pages on web = Chef and 3 recipes.
-                     Could Have = Choice of non-veg and veg recipes Won't Have Time = Add in video of meal being cooked to show Method and use of ingredients.
+                     Could Have = Choice of non-veg and veg recipes Won't Have Time = Add in cooking utencils required for each recipe.

+Buld Tasks:         Set up VM Severs,
+                    Visual Studio
                     CI CD (Build, Test Deploy) Run on Jenkins